argusdusty/HWO2014-Open-ArgusBot/README.md

 For calculating the radii, the calculation tries to produce equal-length segments (as the radii are applied over equal-length segments).
 It does this using an "if partial_length > total_length/100". it stores the previous two end-points (starting at 0, 0, which cause the first radii to always be NaN (which the server treats like a straight)), and uses those to calculate the radii of a circle fitting those three points.
 This is implemented in ApproxBendRadii (which is a misnomer, left over from when I was approximating it).

 Straight switches are calculated using the same techniques, but instead of a quadratic curve, it's a cubic curve (again, with a cubic bezier).
 There are four parameters, to determine the middle two points.
 These are ((0.1, 0.25), (0.875, 0.75)), and are proportional with the height/length of the switch.
 Slipping is disabled from straights, so no radii can be calculated (though they could be).
 The length is implemented in StraightSwitchLength.

+# Strategy

+Throttle is implemented in speedbot.go, turbo in turbobot.go, switching in switchbot.go, and overtaking/bump prevention in oppbot.go

+The throttle strategy is to pick two throttles to some resolution for the next two turns (currently 1/32 resolution for the first, 1/8 to the second), then simulate a greedy throttle out some turns (currently 25).
+Whichever gets us farthest is selected (using the first turn).

+Turbo strategy was to use the longest straight(-ish) segment.
+I've upgraded it (DoTurbo2) to pick the turbo that gets us farthest by the time the next turbo is available (600 ticks between turbos).

+Switch strategy is using shortest route (with a small switch cost of 5%).
+This is calculated efficiently using memoization techniques.

+Overtaking is done by calculated an expected speed of each bot, and taking the switch which gets us to the next switch as fast as possible.

+Bump avoidance is done by reducing maxAngle based on how likely (and how hard) the closest bot is to bumping me, with a small increase in their speed.